run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 For Run:ai on OpenShift to run with PSA `restricted` policy:

-1. The `runai` namespace should still be marked as `privileged` as described [here](https://kubernetes.io/docs/concepts/security/pod-security-admission/){target=_blank}.
+1. The `runai` namespace should still be marked as `privileged` as described in [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/){target=_blank}.
 Specifically, label the namespace with the following labels:

    ```
    pod-security.kubernetes.io/audit=privileged
    pod-security.kubernetes.io/enforce=privileged
    pod-security.kubernetes.io/warn=privileged
    ```
 2. The workloads submitted through Run:ai should comply with the restrictions of PSA `restricted` policy, which are dropping all Linux capabilities and setting `runAsNonRoot` to `true`.
-This can be done and enforced using [policies](../../workloads/policies.md).
+This can be done and enforced using [Policies](../../workloads/policies.md).

 ### NVIDIA